mohaghighi/Covid19-Web-Application/README.md

 ```
 oc patch <object_type> <object_name> -p <changes>
 ```
+### Create Deployment using an image from IBM Cloud Container Registry

 Create a deployment by instructing the OpenShift cluster to pull an image from ICR
 ```